informaticslab/photon-droid/README.md

 Rapid MMWR Android App (Photon)
 ===========
-The Rapid MMWR iPhone app provides quick access to highlights from each article in the MMWR Weekly.
+The Rapid MMWR Android app provides quick access to highlights from each article in the MMWR Weekly.

 Issue tracker is available: [JIRA](https://code.phiresearchlab.org/jira/browse/PHOT)

 ## Goals
-To develop an iPhone app that allows quick access to content from MMWR Weekly.
+To develop an Android app that allows quick access to content from MMWR Weekly.

 ##Requirements
 * Android 4.0